 Pastina in English can be translated as “small pasta”, pastina is the diminutive of pasta.
 In fact, this dish is prepared using very small pasta shapes, which are cooked in broth and then eaten with a spoon.

-Here you can find the most common shape of pastina pasta:
+Here you can find the most common shape of pastina in Italy:

 - stelline, very small pasta stars;